-She is also an ambassador for Manitobah Mukluks, the world-famous footwear brand that has been worn by Kate Moss, Jessica Biel, and Megan Fox.
+She is also an ambassador for Manitobah Mukluks, the world-famous footwear brand.
 Known for being Indigenous-owned and proudly Canadian, Manitobah Mukluks supports Indigenous communities, shares success with others, keeps traditions alive, and celebrates living history—a compelling blend of fashion, quality product, and social responsibility.

 “I have to say we were beyond thrilled with Waneek.
 She was everything we expected and more.
 We had a small group of 100 people but there was not a single person who wasn’t completely focused on her story and the journey she spoke about.
 I would recommend Waneek to anyone who is thinking about booking her; she was fantastic.”Algoma Family Services Foundation